Booking.com: best prices

 Peschici is a small town on the top of a cliff-promontory that rises to more than 100 meters above the Adriatic Sea, overlooking the bay below.
 It is both a seaside resort town and a place of great historical interest.

-For those who love the sea, Peschici has famous beaches, with the “fine sand”, to which the small medieval town owes its name.
+For those who love the sea, Peschici has famous beaches, with the “fine sand” to which the small medieval town owes its name.
 Elsewhere in and around the town there is also much to discover.

-In the Church of Saint Elias, which is dedicated to the patron saint of Peschici, you can read Latin inscriptions, one above the crucifix, the other in the chapel of Prince Pinto (1736).
+In the Church of Saint Elias, dedicated to the patron saint of Peschici, you can read Latin inscriptions, one above the crucifix, the other in the chapel of Prince Pinto (1736).
 The church probably dates from the 13th century and also contains some paintings by the 17th century Neapolitan school.

 The Church of the Purgatory is also known as "Santa Maria del Suffragio", and was formerly used by the nearby Benedictine Abbey of Calena as an ossuary.
 There is a large painting on the church ceiling representing 'Purgatory, Heaven and Hell', and there are also two skulls, a stone lintel and another wooden doorway, a symbol of all 'churches of the Purgatory' and the cult of the dead.

 Also worth a visit at Peschici is the The Shrine of Our Lady of Loreto, built between the 16th and 17th centuries on a site where the Virgin appeared to a group of fishermen who then miraculously survived a violent storm.

 One of the most charming buildings in Peschici is the Abbey of Santa Maria di Calena, which is about two kilometres away from the Old Town and considered to be one of the oldest in Italy.
 The Benedictine monks lived here for many years.